 House on the Castle Mountainside, Ayora, Spain

 Siza’s influence is particularly strong in some of the firm’s recent projects, particularly House on the Castle Mountainside in Ayora, Spain, which channels the spirit of Álvaro’s many residential works.
-Crisp, clean lines give the rendered external surfaces of Silvestre’s residence the appearance of folded paper, as if an architectural maquette has been blown up to full size and neatly inserted into the rocky landscape.
+Crisp, clean lines give the external surfaces of Silvestre’s residence — perfectly rendered in stucco — the appearance of folded paper, as if an architectural maquette has been blown up to full size and neatly inserted into the rocky landscape.

 Another extraordinary illustration of Silvestre’s penchant for purity of form and finish can be found on the rugged coastline of Alicante, where the bold form of “House on Cliffside” cuts into the terrain.
 Evoking Alvaro Siza’s dramatically lit Fez House in Oporto, Silvestre’s design elucidates each architectural element, dramatizing each in the process: cantilever, staircase, picture window, and pool.
 Each amounts to a moment of architectural theater on a domestic scale.

 Silvestre is a staunch advocate for harnessing three dimensions as an integral part of the design process.
 “Models are always the starting point of our projects,” he says, reflecting on his firm’s own in-house creations.
 “We usually approach each project from three different perspectives, which are materialized in several models.
 Based on them, we talk in the studio, and, after making a reviewed synthesis, we settle on the project that will be developed.”